AzureAD/microsoft-authentication-library-for-js/samples/msal-node-samples/ElectronSystemBrowserApp/README.md

 ### Deep linking

-To register the custom URL scheme and to link to the electron app instance. we will utilize the `setAsDefaultProtocolClient()` API provided by electron.
+To register the custom URL scheme and to link to the electron app instance, we will utilize the `setAsDefaultProtocolClient()` API provided by electron.
 For more information about using deep linking with electron, check [electron documentation](https://www.electronjs.org/docs/latest/tutorial/launch-app-from-url-in-another-ap)

 ```typescript
 private static setDefaultProtocol(): void {